 Unless otherwise directed by an ophthalmologist, you should undergo a general eye exam:

 - Every five to 10 years between the ages of 20 and 40

 - Every two to four years between the ages of 40 to 54

 - Every one to three years between the ages of 55 and 64

 During your exam, your ophthalmologist will review your medical history and perform a number of tests:

-- Tonometry: Measurement of eye pressure using a gentle puff of air, a special probe, and other tools
+- Tonometry: Measurement of eye pressure using a special device

 - Dilated Eye Exam and Imaging Tests: Assessment of the optic nerve using tools such as a slit lamp